-Walls as a field of expertise - Wilhelmsthal Castle, Museumslandschaft Hessen Kassel (Part 3)
+Walls as a field of expertise - Wilhelmsthal Palace, Museumslandschaft Hessen Kassel (Part 3)

 In Kassel's city centre, there are thousands of wallpapers of the kind found at Wilhelmsthal Palace.
 The wallpaper storage facility there is a foray into the history of wall decoration.
 It is a special historical place hidden away in the centre of the city.
 Wallpaper treasures are stored here, some of which date back to the 16th century.
 The German Wallpaper Museum was founded in Kassel in 1923, and they have been collected there ever since.
 After some heavy losses during the Second World War, the collection grew steadily until it became one of the largest collections of its kind.
 It comprises around 23,000 wallpapers from various time periods.
 In a semi-dark room with neon lamps on the ceilings, the windows are covered with plastic sheeting against the dirt and, of course, against the sun - the bitterest enemy of the colours on the wall decorations.
 Here the wallpapers are hung on frames, which Kallaste pulls out one by one to show off.
 She does so very carefully - after all, she is working here with the most valuable exhibits the storage facility has to offer.